pdcoutinho/elastest/README.md

 Elastic search test with relational models

-This dummy project uses the gem [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails)
+This dummy project uses the gem [elasticsearch-rails](https://github.com/elastic/elasticsearch-rails).

 The only requirement for installing Elasticsearch is a recent version of Java.
 Preferably, you should install the latest version of the official Java from www.java.com.

-Then, follow the steps on http://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html to install Elasticsearch.
+Then, follow the steps on [the official guide](http://www.elastic.co/guide/en/elasticsearch/guide/current/_installing_elasticsearch.html) to install Elasticsearch.

 Prepare the database and then run